Piedmontese wines made with passion

 ... a furrow crossing the hill

-... tie the shoot to the iron and to the reeds
+... tying the shoots to the iron and to the reeds

-... remove the shoots from the old wood and tie those that bear the fruit
+... removing the shoots from the old wood and tying those that bear the fruit

-... a sweet fragrance between lemon and magnolia
+... a sweet fragrance similar to lemon and magnolia

-... a swarm of bees, a flowering of vines, a bunch of clusters
+... a swarm of bees, the flowering of vines, the blossoming of a cluster

-... to be colored like a tender blue, with straw yellow transparencies
+... colored like a tender blue, with straw yellow transparencies

 ... the hours of the harvest up the hills where the vines are tinged with the colors of autumn